joelonsql/wherr/README.md

 ## How it works

 The #[wherr] notation is a [proc_macro_attribute](https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros), a powerful tool in Rust that allows for custom transformations of the code at compile time.

-The purpose of this attribute is to enhance the error handling in Rust.
-When you use `?` to propagate errors, by default, you only get the error message.
-With `#[wherr]`, the idea is to provide richer context: the exact file and line number where the error occurred.
+When an error is propagated with the `?` operator in a function decorated with `#[wherr]`, it captures the file and line number where the error occurred.
+This provides developers with a more informative error, aiding in precise debugging.

 For instance, consider this function: